-Upward Mobility Nursing (AAS)
+Upward Mobility Nursing

 The Associate of Applied Science Upward Mobility Nursing Program is a competency-based program for LVN/LPNs that leads to eligibility to take the National Council Licensure Examination (NCLEX-RN) to become a registered nurse (RN).
-Students must maintain "C" or better grades in ALL nursing and science courses and overall 2.0 grade point averages (GPAs) to graduate from the Lamar State College-Orange Upward Mobility Program.
+Students must maintain "C" or better grades in ALL nursing and science courses and overall 2.0 grade point averages (GPAs) to graduate from the Lamar State College-Orange Upward Mobility Nursing Program.
 To be considered for admission to the Upward Mobility Nursing Program, students must submit the following to the Allied Health Division:

-- application to the Upward Mobility Nursing Program - official transcript from State Board-approved Vocational/Practical Nursing Program - official transcript(s) of all college work completed - official transcript evaluation by LSC-O for all transfer students - license number and expiration date of current LVN/LPN license - proof of current work experience and a minimum of 1,000 hours of clinical experience at the level of a licensed vocational practical nurse - successful completion of BIOL 2401 and BIOL 2402 Human Anatomy and Physiology, BIOL 2420 Introductory Microbiology, a three-hour computer elective or college algebra, RNSG 1215 Health Assessment, RNSG 1311 Nursing Pathophysiology and ENGL 1301 Composition I, with a minimum grade of "C" - three letters of reference from a previous or current supervisor - copy of current CPR certification - Nurse Entrance Test (NET) profile with a 60 or higher - proof of good mental and physical health - complete Intake Interview Form - current satisfactory criminal background check is required prior to full acceptance into the UMN Program
+- application to the Upward Mobility Nursing Program; - official transcript from State Board-approved Vocational/Practical Nursing Program; - official transcript(s) of all college work completed; - official transcript evaluation by LSC-O for all transfer students; - license number and expiration date of current LVN/LPN license; - proof of current work experience and a minimum of 1,000 hours of clinical experience at the level of a licensed vocational practical nurse; - successful completion of BIOL 2401 and BIOL 2402 Human Anatomy and Physiology, BIOL 2420 Introductory Microbiology, a three-hour computer elective or college algebra, RNSG 1215 Health Assessment, RNSG 1311 Nursing Pathophysiology and ENGL 1301 Composition I, with a minimum grade of "C"; - three letters of reference from a previous or current supervisor; - copy of current CPR certification; - Nurse Entrance Test (NET) profile with a 69 or higher composite score and a 60 percent reading comprehension score; - proof of good mental and physical health; - completion of Hepatitis B vaccination series; - complete Intake Interview Form; and - current satisfactory criminal background check is required prior to full acceptance into the UMN Program.

-Complete information about the Upward Mobility Nursing Program, including admission requirements, application deadlines, criminal background policy, and current application forms, is available from the Allied Health Division or on the LSC-O web site.
+Complete information about the Upward Mobility Nursing Program, including admission requirements, application deadlines, criminal background policy, and current application forms, is available from the Allied Health Division or on the LSC-O website.